BlancheK/BlancheK.github.io/movies-titles.md

 {% include Actual_vs_predicted_SI_all.html %}

-The preditability is increased by taking into account other features not included in the title, but still remains low.
+The preditability is increased by taking into account other features not included in the title, but still remains low (mean squarred error = 0.74).
 Among these features, Movie_runtime, Movie_countries, Famous_actor_count, Movie_main_genre, and Movie_release_date are among the most important features to take into account (these five features alone contrbute to more than 60% of all the features contributions to the Random Forest Regressor).
 The features that have a broader range of values are on average contributing more than the other features.
 The ones that are less contributing are features for which only few movies have a different values from the others (such as Conjunctions, Adjectives, Verbs).

 {% include Pie_chart_features_contrib.html %}